harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-a-restful-api.md

 ## Assumptions, first steps, and caveats
 For this guide, the target system (with the API) will run locally in a modest and very restricted environment.
 The various parameters and result values are going to be significantly lower than those one would anticipate from a real, production-like, environment.
-To maintain focus on creating test cases for APIs, we will not be outputting our results to Insights nor will be executing on the Load Impact [Cloud infrastructure]({{ site.baseurl }}/4.0/test-running/cloud-execution/).
+To maintain focus on creating test cases for APIs, we will not be outputting our results to Insights nor will be executing on the LoadImpact [Cloud infrastructure]({{ site.baseurl }}/4.0/test-running/cloud-execution/).
 For the purposes of this guide, this will work fine.
 The general steps will remain the same.
-As you start testing production-like environments, you will likely need to make use of the data analysis provided by Insights and cloud execution on the Load Impact infrastructure.
+As you start testing production-like environments, you will likely need to make use of the data analysis provided by Insights and cloud execution on the LoadImpact infrastructure.

 Our stack consists of [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/) and a [PostgreSQL](https://www.postgresql.org/) 9.6 database.
 To avoid skewing our results, there is no caching involved whatsoever.
 Our test system requires Token-based authentication, so we'll assume we have already equipped ourselves with a valid token.